Meet the Team

 Shan Lin, PhD

 Dr. Shan Lin received his doctorate in molecular and developmental biology at the University of Cincinnati, where he focused on using human hematopoietic stem and progenitor cells to model the pathogenesis of acute leukemia driven by fusion proteins and characterizing critical pathways contributing to leukemia development.
 During his postdoctoral training at the Dana-Farber Cancer Institute, he applied functional genomic approaches, including an in vivo CRISPR screen pipeline, to identify the novel targets of acute myeloid leukemia (AML), and to discover the synergistic targets that enhance the efficacy of apoptosis-stimulating agents against AML.
-He joined the Ben Towne Center for Childhood Cancer Research at Seattle Children’s Research Institute in 2023.
+He joined the Ben Towne Center for Childhood Cancer and Blood Disorders Research at Seattle Children’s Research Institute in 2023.
 The research interests of his lab include investigating the molecular mechanisms of programmed cell death regulation in leukemia and harnessing this knowledge to advance the treatment of difficult-to-treat hematologic malignancies.l.

 Kristin Maher, MD, PhD